 7: Deliver A Good User Experience

-Overall, with all the benefits mentioned above, it helps you minimize costs, improve performance, increase google rankings, etc., and make the user experience for your visitors highly appealing.
+Overall, the benefits mentioned above help you minimize costs, improve performance, increase Google rankings, and make your visitors’ user experience highly appealing.

-Therefore, the chances of your site ranking higher increases by multiple folds.
+Therefore, the chances of your site ranking higher increase by multiple folds.

-How To Enable WebP Support On WordPress Website To Upload WebP Images?
+How To Enable WebP Support on a WordPress Website To Upload WebP Images?

-Sadly, WordPress by default doesn’t support uploading WebP images.
-But there are 2 workarounds to it that I’ve figured out.
+Sadly, WordPress doesn’t support uploading WebP images by default.
+But there are 2 workarounds I’ve figured out.

-Either you can use plugins provided by Shortpixel or Imagify to create WebP versions of your PNG or JPEG Images & then deliver WebP images on the go.
+Either use plugins from ShortPixel or Imagify to create WebP versions of your PNG or JPEG images, then deliver them on the go.
 (This will create a separate WebP version for all your images.
-Old ones will still be there)
+Old ones will still be there.

-This method is most beneficial if you’re running a very large site & can’t convert images to WebP manually, as these plugins can do the nitty-gritty work all by themselves without any manual work.
+This method is most beneficial if you’re running a very large site & can’t convert images to WebP manually, as these plugins can handle the nitty-gritty work on their own.

 But for me, I’m not a plugin-oriented guy.